 The music shall be chosen by each competitor according to his own taste.
 The music shall be composed of alternating slow and faster tempo segments so as to enable the competitor to display the widest possible range of manoeuvres and mood impressions.
-The competitor must provide the Organiser with a record of the chosen music on CD, tape or any other suitable support specified by the Organiser in the original invitation document.
-Details of the music used (composer, performer, CD label, etc.) shall be supplied to the Organiser for Public Performance Rights collection purpose.
+The competitor must provide the Organiser with a recording of the chosen music on CD, tape or any other suitable support specified by the Organiser in the original invitation document.
+Details of the music used

+(composer, performer, CD label, etc) shall be supplied to the Organiser for Public Performance Rights collection purpose.

 For qualification flights, the music shall be of 120 seconds duration.
-When several qualification rounds are scheduled, the competitor may elect flying a different music and/or manoeuvre sequence for any one of such flights.
+When several qualification rounds are scheduled, the competitor may elect to fly a different music and/or manoeuvre sequence for any one of such flights.

-When the finals are limited to 2 or 3 competitors, the Organiser may elect to run the previous round ("semi-finals") with 240 seconds music pieces.
+When the finals are limited to 2 or 3 competitors, the Organiser may elect to run the previous round ("semi-finals") with music pieces of 240 seconds duration.
 The number of competitors entered in such semi-finals shall not exceed 5.